-To setup a Squid proxy server in AWS running on Linux Ubuntu, the easiest and quickest way is to our our Squid proxy solution in the AWS marketplace.
+To setup a Squid proxy server in AWS running on Linux Ubuntu or CentOS, the easiest and quickest way is to our our Squid proxy solution in the AWS marketplace.
 Launch the image direct from the marketplace.

 Connecting to AWS Squid Instance